-The hits just keep coming, in the form of more unwelcomed six-legged visitors whose real home is across the oceans.
+The hits just keep coming, in the form of more uninvited 6-legged visitors whose real home is across the waters.

-A surge of annoying species has washed over our Brookfield neighborhood Pewaukee and Wisconsin in the past two decades: the emerald ash borer and gypsy moth to name a few.
-All are native to foreign countries.
-All have caused environmental and economic mayhem in the U.S., where no natural predators exist to control them.
+A tide of annoying insects has washed over our Brookfield neighborhood Pewaukee and Wisconsin in the past two decades: the emerald ash borer and Asian beetle to name a few.
+All are innate to foreign countries.
+All have caused environmental and economic havoc in the U.S., where no natural predators exist to control them.

 The latest invader winging its way here will literally make a smell.